This document was added 26/05/2020.

 The survey reference date for job vacancies is the third Friday in the middle month of the quarter.

-A probability sample of statistical units (employing businesses) is drawn from the ABS Business Register using the process outlined in Chapter 23.
+A probability sample of statistical units (employing businesses) is drawn from the ABS Business Register using the process outlined in the section: Methods Used in ABS Business Surveys.
 Variables used to stratify the survey frame are:

 Statistical units with benchmark employment greater than a set cut off (this cut off will vary for different states/territories) are completely enumerated.
 Strata with a very small number of statistical units may also be completely enumerated, but such strata may become sampled strata if the number of units increases sufficiently.

-In addition to constraints outlined in Chapter 23, sample selection is constrained by ensuring that there is minimum overlap with other labour-related business surveys.
+In addition to constraints outlined in the section: Methods Used in ABS Business Surveys, sample selection is constrained by ensuring that there is minimum overlap with other labour-related business surveys.

 SAMPLE SIZE AND ALLOCATION